<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Scrapbook/Organize your Photos: I love to scrapbook and find that I buy the materials I will need, but take years to get around to actually creating the book.
 With all of the extra time you have, get your creative juices flowing, or even just organize your photos into boxes.

-• Geocache: Check out the Geocaching website, look up locations in your area, then go and find a hidden container to see what other people have put inside.
+• Geocache: Check out the Geocaching website, look up locations in your area, and then go and find a hidden container to see what other people have put inside.

 • Window Shop (but only if you have lots of self-control): I used to do this while living abroad in both London and Japan.
 I didn’t have a lot of extra money to spend, and I found out that you didn’t have to spend any to have a good time and to learn something.
 What kind of new products are out there?
 What are the latest trends?
 Any ideas you find that you can make yourself?